LeversonCarlos/Xamarin.OneDrive.Connector/README.md

    // upload file overwriting its content file = await service.Upload(file.ID, fileContent);

+   // any other call availabled on the oneDrive documentation
+   // could be called throught generics helper methods service.Client.GetAsync();
+   service.Client.PostAsync();
+   service.Client.PutAsync();

    // at some point you may call disconnect to clear user auth data
    // doing so, next time user will be asked credentials again